green suspension bridge in Vancouver, B.C.

 A joint divorce involves both spouses participating in the application process.
 It is called a joint divorce because both parties work together to end the marriage.
 One of the benefits of a joint divorce is that it often takes less time and is less expensive than a sole divorce.
 This is because there is no need to serve divorce papers, which saves time and money.
 Here is a step-by-step guide to the joint divorce process:

-- Finally, we regularly check in with the court, ensuring a smooth process.
-Once the court’s response is received, we promptly forward it to you.
+10. Finally, we regularly check in with the court to ensure a smooth process.
+Once we receive the court’s response, we promptly forward it to you.

 Things to Consider Before Choosing a Joint Divorce

 Ensuring that both spouses are committed to completing the divorce process is crucial.
-In case one spouse refuses to complete a step in a joint divorce, it can create a complicated situation.
-Therefore, it is advisable to opt for a sole divorce if there is any doubt.
-This will help to avoid the risk of an incomplete joint divorce, which can be difficult to resolve.
+If one spouse refuses to complete a step in a joint divorce, it can create a complicated situation.
+Therefore, if there is any doubt, opting for a sole divorce is advisable.
+This will help avoid the risk of an incomplete joint divorce, which can be challenging to resolve.

 Sole Divorce: Navigating the Path Alone

-- Then, the applicant takes charge of serving the Notice of Family Claim to the other spouse, or we can arrange the process service for you.
+7. Then, the applicant serves the Notice of Family Claim to the other spouse, or we can arrange the process service for you.

 Things to Consider Before Choosing a Sole Divorce

-In order to file for a sole divorce, the applicant must arrange for someone other than themselves to personally serve their spouse with the necessary legal papers.
-Personal service refers to the act of physically handing over the papers to the spouse.
+To file for a sole divorce, the applicant must arrange for someone other than themselves to serve their spouse with the necessary legal papers personally.
+Personal service refers to physically handing over the documents to the spouse.

 If you don’t know where your spouse lives or works and have been unable to locate them despite your best efforts, there is still a way to proceed.
 We have a post on our website that explains how to get a divorce in British Columbia when you can’t find your spouse.